This article is an update to the review of just the Love part of the album.

 Marina releases first part of upcoming double album Love + Fear

 Marina (formerly known as Marina and the Diamonds) announced her comeback at the start of the year and launched her single ‘Handmade Heaven’ with the promise of a double album dropping later this year.
-We now know that the album is titled Love + Fear and will be released on the 26th of April.
+We learned that the record is titled Love + Fear and was supposed to be released entirely on the 26th of April.
 On the 4th of April however, the Welsh-Greek pop artist surprised everyone by sharing the first half, simply titled Love, already.
 On social media she explained how she created the two parts as seperate albums and wants to give her fans the chance to experience them as such.
-It is her first work since 2015’s LP Froot.
+We now have the full album together and it is her first work since 2015’s LP Froot.
 A Bit of Pop Music reviews the new album track by track!

 01. Handmade Heaven